eMapR/LT-ChangeDB/docs/directory_setup.md

 # Directory Setup

-There are three major directories that are required for the process of generating annual change polygons.
+There are three major directories that are required for the process of generating annual change polygons:

-* A programming environment directory
+- A programming environment directory
-* A script directory
+- A script directory
-* A project directory
+- A project directory

-All three directories could be created in a single parent folder or spread out among paths that make sense for your system (more on this in the following steps).
-For the purpose of this guide we’ll put all three directories in the same parent folder called **_LandTrendrGEE_**.
-We’ll put it directly under the C drive.
+The three directories could be created in a single parent folder or spread out among paths that make sense for your system (more on this in the following steps).
+For the purpose of this guide, all three directories will be under a parent folder called **LandTrendrGEE** directly on the C drive.

-If you have write privilege to the C drive, create a folder at this location: **_C:\LandTrendrGEE_**, if you don’t have write permission to this directory, choose a different location.
+If you have write privilege to the C drive, create a folder at this location: **C:\LandTrendrGEE**, if you don’t have write permission to this directory, choose a different location.

-You now should have a **LandTrendrGEE** folder somewhere on your computer.
+You should now have a **LandTrendrGEE folder** somewhere on your computer.
 In the next few steps we’ll add the three major directories to it, making it look something like this:

 ```